by: Steven R. Tracy

 Humans are deeply impacted by others due to being made in the image of God.
 Just as surely as abusive relationships have tremendous power to wound the soul, so healthy relationships have tremendous power to nurture and heal the soul.

-Questions answered in the
+Questions answered in the book include:

 - How can a genuine believer abuse a child?